 Communication will remain a priority now and throughout the fall semester.
 UNC has created a new weekly email digest that is being sent to students, faculty, staff, and parents and will be posted on our Coronavirus website.
-A Return to Campus website is now in development and will be online next week.
+A Spring Operations website is now in development and will be online next week.
 The site will provide detailed information about health and safety policies and protocols that UNC will follow throughout the year and new information will be added on a regular basis.
 We are also continuing our Operational Updates that are recorded each Thursday morning and shared via our social media channels and website.
 Students are encouraged to regularly check their Bear Mail throughout the summer for important emails and newsletters related to the fall semester.

 Our community has shown its resilience and a tremendous capability to come together to respond to evolving circumstances over the course of the last few months.
 We truly appreciate everyone who continues to provide planning support, information, and feedback.
 The care and thoughtfulness shown by our community has helped us in our approach and our decisions so that all of us can safely return next month.
 By working together, even in times of uncertainty, we will navigate additional changes and support each other.